-- the continued growth in demand for the ARTAS System and ARTAS procedures; - our commercialization, marketing and manufacturing prospects; - the continuing productivity and effectiveness of our commercial infrastructure and salesforce; - our financial performance; - our intentions and our ability to establish collaborations and/or partnerships; - the timing or likelihood of regulatory filings and approvals for the ARTAS System for expanded indications and functionality; - our commercialization, marketing and manufacturing capabilities; - our expectations regarding the potential market size and the size of the patient populations for the ARTAS System; - the effective pricing of the ARTAS System, services and procedures; - the implementation of our business model and strategic plans for our business and technology; - the scope of protection we can establish and maintain for intellectual property rights covering the ARTAS System, along with any product enhancements; - estimates of our expenses, future revenue, capital requirements, our needs for additional financing and our ability to obtain additional capital; - our financial performance; and - developments and projections relating to our competitors and our industry, including competing therapies and procedures.
+- the continued growth in demand for the ARTAS® System and ARTAS procedures; - our commercialization, marketing and manufacturing prospects; - the continuing productivity and effectiveness of our commercial infrastructure and salesforce; - our financial performance; - our intentions and our ability to establish collaborations and/or partnerships; - the timing or likelihood of regulatory filings and approvals for the ARTAS® System for expanded indications and functionality; - our commercialization, marketing and manufacturing capabilities; - our expectations regarding the potential market size and the size of the patient populations for the ARTAS® System; - the effective pricing of the ARTAS® System, services and procedures; - the implementation of our business model and strategic plans for our business and technology; - the scope of protection we can establish and maintain for intellectual property rights covering the ARTAS® System, along with any product enhancements; - estimates of our expenses, future revenue, capital requirements, our needs for additional financing and our ability to obtain additional capital; - our financial performance; and - developments and projections relating to our competitors and our industry, including competing therapies and procedures.

 In addition, the stock markets in general, and the markets for medical device and aesthetic stocks in particular, have experienced extreme volatility that may have been unrelated to the operating performance of the issuer.
 These broad market fluctuations may adversely affect the market price or liquidity of our common stock.
 In the past, when the market price of a stock has been volatile, holders of that stock have sometimes instituted securities class action litigation against the issuer.
-If any of our stockholders were to bring such a lawsuit against us, we could incur substantial costs defending the lawsuit and the attention of our management would be diverted from the operation of our business.
+Recently, several securities class action complaints have been filed against us, certain of our current and former executive officers and directors, certain of our investors and certain underwriters in our initial public offering.
+These complaints allege violations of Sections 11, 12(a)(2) and 15 of the Securities Act due to allegedly false and misleading statements made in connection with our initial public offering.
+While we believe that these lawsuits are without merit and we intend to vigorously defend against these claims, we could incur substantial costs in defending these lawsuits and the attention of our management could be diverted from the operation of our business.
+Further, if more of our stockholders were to bring additional lawsuits on similar or unrelated grounds, we could incur substantial costs defending these additional lawsuits and the attention of our management would be further diverted from the operation of our business.